 We want to have a bracket for every age group, however, if one bracket is short, we may combine age groups to complete a bracket.
 If that is the case, we will call your team to inform you of the change.
 We will do our very best to keep all brackets as competitive as possible.

 Signed medical releases for all players must be in the possession of the coach or manager while participating in the Tournament and are subject to inspection by a Tournament Representative at any time.
+Digital copies of medical release forms are acceptable.

 PRE-GAME CHECK IN

 All teams must check in at least 30 minutes before each game of the Tournament at the Field Marshal station located at the field.
-All player must check in at the field marshal station prior to each game.
+All players must check in at the field marshal station prior to each game.
 Teams will turn over their player passes to the Field Marshal for verification.
 Field marshals must have a team’s laminated player passes in their possession during all games.
 Teams are required to pick up their passes after each game, and sign the game card.
 Passes for ejected players and coaches will not be returned after the game.
 Field Marshals will hold passes until the ejected individuals have served their suspensions.

 Teams failing to check in 10 minutes prior to a scheduled kick-off time may forfeit the game.
 To be awarded a forfeit win upon the failure of an opponent to check in, the non-forfeiting team must have checked in properly even if it is known that your opponent will not appear.
 Teams playing U9 – U12 games must have at least 5 players present and available to play.
 Teams playing U13 – U19 games must have at least 7 players present and available to play.
 Should a team not meet this requirement at any point in a match, the team will forfeit the game.
 If the non-forfeiting team is not winning the game at the time of the forfeiture, it will be awarded points as if it won the game by a 3 – 0 score.